 Enquiries: Phone: Observatory Hill EEC on 9247 7321

-- You will need to plan your travel from school, using a bus or train, light rail and ferry, to arrive at Circular Quay by 11am.
+- You will need to plan your travel from school, using public transport, to arrive at Wynyard Station by 9.45am.
 Work out the route you will need to take using the public transport timetable planner at: www.131500

 Summary of learning sites and student activities